dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 Here is the description and instruction

-DPT-HepB-Hib doses given should be less than or the same as total DPT-HepB-Hib doses used and
+DPT-HepB-Hib doses given should be less than or the same as total DPT-HepB-Hib doses used and wasted

 DPT-HepB-Hib doses given should be less than or the same as total DPT-HepB-Hib doses used if not make follow ups to respective facility